frontendlane/responsify.dev/README.md

 ## Notes

+-   ensure clipboard works on all sorts of devices and that clipboard.js dependency is removed
 -   move all astro components to Preact
 -   astro file download bug: name needs to be supplied
 -   astro plugin that appends <link> with all styles @media (scripting: none)